 STEP 3: Pay the I-2019 SEVIS Fee

 The next step is to pay the I-2019 SEVIS fee.
 This is a necessary step before you can apply for your visa.
 The fee for F-1 and M-1 applicants is $200, and for J-1 applicants is $180 (or $35 for a short-term course).
 It can be paid online using a credit card.
-To know more details about this fee, refer to the DHS page here.
+Refer to the DHS page here to know more details about this fee.

 STEP 4: Fill out the Visa Application Form (DS-160) Online

-Once you have a confirmation for the payment of the SEVIS fee, you can fill Form DS-160 (Online Nonimmigrant Visa Application) here.
-Before you begin to fill the form, find out the nearest US embassy at which you will be interviewed.
-Once you have figured this out (and mentioned it in the application form), there are certain documents that are required for the application at this stage:
+Once you have a confirmation for the payment of the SEVIS fee, you can fill out Form DS-160 (Online Nonimmigrant Visa Application) here.
+Before filling out the form, find out the nearest U.S. embassy at which you will be interviewed.
+Once you have figured this out (and mentioned it in the application form), certain documents are required for the application at this stage: